 RESEARCH PROJECT COORDINATORKU CENTER ON DEVELOPMENTAL DISABILITIES

 The KU Center on Developmental Disabilities (KUCDD) seeks a full-time Research Project Coordinator.
-For more information go to : https://employment.ku.edu/staff/11989BR.
-Deadline is June 17, 2018.
-KU is an EO/AAE, full policy http://policy.ku.edu/IOA/
+For more information go to employment.ku.edu/staff/13387BR.
+Apply by January 13, 2019 .
+KU is an EO/AAE, full policy http://policy.ku.edu/IOA/nondiscrimination.

 The mission of the Kansas University Center on Developmental Disabilities is, through research, training, technical assistance, and community service activities, to enhance the quality of life, self-determination, and inclusion of Kansans with developmental disabilities and their families.